 A lot of people have been tweeting and emailing me and DM-ing me the recent Guardian piece by Iran’s “blogfather”.

 You should read it yourself, but in short it is the story of a man sent to jail for blogging in Iran at the height of blogging’s influence and coming out of jail many years later to find that Facebook, Twitter, and Instagram have “killed the web.”
 And this is true.
 And it’s horrific.
 You need to read the article to remember why this fight matters.

 In a related conversation yesterday we were talking about the New York Times article featuring a cast of merry Luddites talking about escaping the endless grind of Facebook and the stream.

 And yes, The Stream Won.
 I get it.
-But when you ask revolutionaries *why* it won the answer you get, more or less, is that Evil Facebook and Twitter and Instagram hid the truth from the larger population and fooled them into thinking they wanted Evil Facebook and Instagram and Twitter instead of the exhilarating open web.
+But when you ask many people *why* it won the answer you get, more or less, is that Evil Facebook and Twitter and Instagram hid the truth from the larger population and fooled them into thinking they wanted Evil Facebook and Instagram and Twitter instead of the exhilarating open web.

 But that’s delusion at best.
 Facebook, Instagram, and Twitter won because they solved problems that the open web repeatedly failed to solve.
 To some extent, they became evil because they won; they didn’t win because they were evil.

-If you want to make a difference in this fight it’s important to understand what those issues were, and to provide open solutions to them.
+If you want to make a difference in this fight it’s important to understand what those issues they solved were, and to provide open solutions to them.
 A lot of the things that made Facebook what it is revolve around gaps in HTML and HTTP that once the web got up to speed never got addressed.

 What we have learned over time is that people don’t want to go to 80 different sites, with different interfaces, layouts, and ads to read.
 They want, mostly, to go to one site with a standard layout and look at things there.